brianshumate/ansible-meatspace-chat/README_VAGRANT.md

 There is more information in the main project [README](README.md) about these variables.

-Finally, copymeatspace-chatl.example` playbook to `meatspace-chatyou plan to use it and configure the following variables as appropriate:
+Finally, copymeatspace_chatl.example` playbook to `meatspace_chatyou plan to use it and configure the following variables as appropriate:

 * `hosts`